The Connection Between Menopause and Incontinence

 The gradual decline of the female body’s hormones during menopause—including estrogen—affects the way the bladder functions.
 Estrogen is believed to improve the body’s ability to control the bladder, providing the amount of estrogen is sufficient.
 During menopause, women experience the steady decline of this hormone which can reduce the strength of the pelvic muscles, the muscles used to control the bladder and ultimately making women more prone to bladder control problems.

-See also The Benefits of Yoga for Managing Menopause
+See also The Benefits of Breathing Exercises for Menopause Symptoms

 Types of Incontinence Associated with Menopause